jochenalt/Ondine/docs/Electronics.md

 ## PID Controller

-Speaking of the PID controller of a brushless motor : I played around with a couple of controller, even implemented one of these fancy fuzzy controllers.
-Did not work out well.
+Speaking of the PID controller of a brushless motor : I played around with a couple of controllertypes, I even implemented one of these fancy fuzzy controllers.
+Did not work out well, actually I got the impression that fuzzy controllers are kind of an academic hype only.
 I ended up with a plain gain-scheduled PID controller, i.e. a PID controller that has two sets of PID values: One for balancing, one for maximum speed.
 The input speed is used to identify the gains by interpolation between these two configuration sets.

 All this is implemented in [BrushlessMotorDriver.cpp](https://github.com/jochenalt/Ondine/blob/master/code/BotController/BrushlessMotorDriver.cpp).